-The Magic of Atmosphere: Literary Definition and Genre Examples
+Atmosphere Literary Definition: Genre Examples That Evoke Emotion

 Cleary used details like the shining galleries of the sky, the weariness sliding off with the sweat, and an almost sexual tension to convey an atmosphere of conquest and adventure.

-Harry was sure that Dumbledore was going to refuse, that he would tell Riddle there would be plenty of time for practical demonstrations at Hogwarts, that they were currently in a building full of Muggles and must therefore be cautious.
-To his great surprise, however, Dumbledore drew his wand from an inside pocket of his suit jacket, pointed it at the shabby wardrobe in the corner, and gave the wand a casual flick.
-The wardrobe burst into flames.

-The very name of Dumbledore evokes a fantastical feeling, along with the references to Hogwarts and Muggles.
-Even if you’ve never heard of Harry Potter, these terms conjure up visions of something mystical.
-The wand, the casual flick, and the burst of flames confirm and enhance that feeling.

-3. Historical Fiction
+Historical Suspense

-Readers want to feel like they’re painlessly learning something about history, experiencing a moment from the past.
+Readers want to feel like they’re painlessly learning something about history as they experience tense and exciting moments from the past.

 These stories take the reader back in time and must do so convincingly, with accurate detail and reconstruction of events.
 The atmosphere varies widely, depending on the subject, and can range from a romantic view of the period to a brutally stoic one.

-Here’s an example from Jeffery Deaver’s novel of Berlin in 1936, Garden of Beasts.
+Here’s an example from Jeffery Deaver’s suspense-packed novel of Berlin in 1936, Garden of Beasts.

 Another man sat in an ornate chair, sipping coffee, his legs crossed like a woman’s: the clubfooted scarecrow Paul Joseph Goebbels, the state propaganda minister.
 Ernst didn’t doubt his skill; he was largely responsible for the Party’s early, vital foothold in Berlin and Prussia.
 Still, Ernst despised the man, who couldn’t stop gazing at the Leader with adoring eyes and smugly dishing up damning gossip about prominent Jews and Socis one moment then dropping the names of famous German actors and actresses from UFA Studios the next.